PFAS in Minnesota

 59

-landfills tested
+of the landfills tested

-PFAS levels exceeded guidance
+had PFAS levels exceeding guidance

 Boy drinking glass of water

-East metro 3M PFAS settlement
+East Metro 3M PFAS settlement

 With funding from a lawsuit settlement with 3M, the State of Minnesota is executing a comprehensive plan to ensure residents in the southeast Twin Cities metro area have clean and safe drinking water.
-The settlement stems from 2010 lawsuit filed by Minnesota’s attorney general alleging that 3M’s production of PFAS chemicals had damaged drinking water and natural resources.
+The settlement stems from a 2010 lawsuit filed by Minnesota’s attorney general alleging that 3M’s production of PFAS chemicals had damaged drinking water and natural resources.
 The company paid $850 million to settle the case.

 Smokestacks against an overcast sky